AI Agent Trust & Verification

 3. Autonomous Pipeline Risk

 AI agents execute transactions without human approval on each step.
-A compromised or malicious agent embedded in a DeFi pipeline can drain funds, manipulate prices, or launder money at a speed no human monitoring system can catch.
+In agent-to-agent (A2A) commerce - where agents negotiate, purchase, and settle with other agents rather than with humans - there is no human checkpoint anywhere in the chain.
+A fraudulent agent operating at 100 transactions per minute can execute 36,000 protocol interactions in six hours - orders of magnitude faster than any human actor and faster than any manual monitoring can respond.
+A compromised or malicious agent embedded in a DeFi or agentic commerce pipeline can drain funds, manipulate prices, or launder money at a speed no human monitoring system can catch.
 Real-time, pre-transaction screening of every agent-initiated action is the only effective control.

 What ChainAware Checks